 Ryan McTernan is a senior associate at Fifth Season Financial.
 He is one of our number crunchers and works with the team to structure and evaluate each loan.
 He works behind the scene but always has the applicant’s needs in mind and his main focus is maximizing the proceeds available for each borrower.
-His attention to detail is extremely helpful in administrating the Funds for Living and Giving (FLAG) program and in managing the insurance policies once the client joins the program.
+His attention to detail is extremely helpful in administrating the FLAG program and in managing the insurance policies once the client joins the program.

 Ryan graduated with honors from State University of New York at Cortland and has over 7 years’ experience in the finance and insurance industries.

 At Fifth Season, Cailtin utilizes her compassion for helping others, creativity, organizational skills and past managerial experiences to benefit our clients.
 On our client side, Caitlin works with the Program Director to manage the application process and ensures all requests to medical facilities and insurance carriers are made in a timely fashion while also catering to the needs of each of our clients.
 On the operations side, she is simultaneously doing special projects for Fifth Season’s President, communicates and works with our investors, and keeps the office environment orderly.